-First, my body went through a major change and was still trying to make sense of it all, so a lot of my signals were off.
+First, my body had gone through a major change and was still trying to make sense of it all, so a lot of my signals were off.
 On top of that, there’s the added physical and chemical changes I endured because of the medicines I needed to take.
 Finally — perhaps most notably — it’s incredibly isolating for an extrovert like me.
 Lots of people came to see me in the hospital, but visitors in recovery (and beyond) were few and far between.
 That was due in part to the fact that I was sleeping so much, and I was awake for long amounts of time during the middle of the night.
 But in addition to that, I couldn’t attend many social functions, and people assumed I wanted privacy.

 If I could give myself advice, I’d say, “Ask for what you need.
 People don’t know.”
 And if I were giving my friends advice, I’d say, “Ask if you can come visit.
 Those emotional needs are often greater than soup or crackers.”

 I’m 36 hours out from my 2nd open heart surgery as I write this.
 While I don’t necessarily look forward to it, I am grateful for the things I learned on my first OHS, and I hope they’ll be helpful to you as well!